Aeroflot to resume flights on Mumbai-Moscow route from next July | Devdiscourse

 As part of its strategic goals for 2023, the Russian carrier also has plans to treble the international transit traffic from 5 million in 2017 to 10-15 million in 2023 as it sees immense potential to expand connections between Asia and Europe, with China being its most dynamic growth market.
 Aeroflot also claims to have an "indisputable competitive advantage in the Europe-Asia transit segment", as it "offers flights up to 3 hours shorter than its peers" on these routes via Moscow, and claims to offer the lowest tickets.

-After bilateral talks between India and Russia in January, the frequencies on the Moscow–New Delhi route have also been increased to 15 flights a week from eight in 2009, the airline said.
+The most recent bilateral negotiations between India and Russia took place in January, which resulted in an agreement to increase frequency on the Moscow-Mumbai route to 15 (up from eight previously).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)